hyperledgendary/full-stack-asset-transfer-guide/docs/SmartContractDev/01-Getting-Started.md

 And run the same query, and see the updated error message:

 ```
-peer chaincode query -C mychannel -n asset-tx -c '{"Args":["ReadAsset","002"]}'
+peer chaincode query -C mychannel -n asset-transfer -c '{"Args":["ReadAsset","002"]}'
 ```

 ## Debugging

 As the chaincode was started with the Node.js debug setting, you can connect a node.js debugger.
 For example VSCode has a good typescript/node.js debugging in built.

 If you select the debug tab, and open the debug configurations, add a "Attach to a node.js process" configuration.
 VSCode will prompt you with the template.
 The default port should be sufficient here.
 You can then start the 'attached to process' debug, and pick the process to debug into.

 Remember to set a breakpoint at the start of the transaction function you want to debug.